Teyras/MT/text/chapters/110_analysis.md

 Along with the measurements themselves, we will collect performance data using the `perf` tool that provides access to performance counters in the Linux kernel.
-We will focus on events that are known to cause unstable runtimes, such as cache misses and page faults (although our workloads are not very likely to generate a notable amount of page faults).
+We will focus on events that are known to cause unstable run times, such as cache misses and page faults (although our workloads are not very likely to generate a notable amount of page faults).
 The measurements with `perf` enabled will be run separately to make sure that the profiling does not influence our